Lalgopalganj: Demographics

-As of 2011 Indian Census, Lal Gopalganj Nindaura had a total population of 28,288, of which 14,570 were males and 13,718 were females.
+As of 2011 Indian Census, Lalgopalganj had a total population of 28,288, of which 14,570 were males and 13,718 were females.
 Population within the age group of 0 to 6 years was 4,326.
-The total number of literates in Lal Gopalganj Nindaura was 15,734, which constituted 55.6% of the population with male literacy of 62.0% and female literacy of 48.8%.
-The effective literacy rate of 7+ population of Lal Gopalganj Nindaura was 65.7%, of which male literacy rate was 73.1% and female literacy rate was 57.7%.
+The total number of literates in Lalgopalganj was 15,734, which constituted 55.6% of the population with male literacy of 62.0% and female literacy of 48.8%.
+The effective literacy rate of 7+ population of Lalgopalganj was 65.7%, of which male literacy rate was 73.1% and female literacy rate was 57.7%.
 The Scheduled Castes and Scheduled Tribes population was 4,303 and 7 respectively.
-Lal Gopalganj Nindaura had 4525 households in 2011.
+Lalgopalganj had 4525 households in 2011.

-As of 2001 India census, Lal Gopalganj Nindaura had a population of 22,739.
+As of 2001 India census, Lalgopalganj had a population of 22,739.
 Males constitute 53% of the population and females 47%.
-Lal Gopalganj Nindaura has an average literacy rate of 50%, lower than the national average of 59.5%: male literacy is 59%, and female literacy is 41%.
-In Lal Gopalganj Nindaura, 18% of the population is under 6 years of age.
+Lalgopalganj has an average literacy rate of 50%, lower than the national average of 59.5%: male literacy is 59%, and female literacy is 41%.
+In Lalgopalganj, 18% of the population is under 6 years of age.

 Administration

-Lal Gopalganj Nindaura has total 15 wards namely, Nindaura East, Nindaura West, Nindaura North, Nindaura South, Nindaura Middle, Nindaura South-West, Nindaura South-East, Ibrahimpur, Daniyalpur khas, Daniyalpur South-West, Rawan/Ahladganj, Khanjahanpur, Khanjahanpur North, Umraoganj, Imamganj.
+Lalgopalganj has total 15 wards namely, Nindaura East, Nindaura West, Nindaura North, Nindaura South, Nindaura Middle, Nindaura South-West, Nindaura South-East, Ibrahimpur, Daniyalpur khas, Daniyalpur South-West, Rawan/Ahladganj, Khanjahanpur, Khanjahanpur North, Umraoganj, Imamganj.